jsuvajac/spell-slinger/README.md

 The main view of the app displays all available spells as cards, these can be filtered dynamically through the search field.
 Only the spells that contain the search field as as a substring of their name are displayed.
 The main view is intended for spell reference and spell book population.

-### `Nav bar`
+### `Control bar`
 #### Searching
     search      -> filter spell cards displayed -- name substring match (not case sensitive)

-#### Category-based filtering
+#### Spell Book control
     spell books -> open drawer for app navigation
     +           -> create new spell book
     -           -> delete existing spell book
 #### Category filtering
     Class                   -> one of [Wizard, Sorcerer, Warlock, Bard, Druid, Ranger, Cleric, Paladin] Level                   -> one of [cantrip, 1, 2, 3, 4, 5, 6, 7, 8, 9]
+#### Bool filtering
     Concentration           -> if spell requires concentration
-    Ritual              -> if spell is a ritual
-    At higher Levels    -> if spell scales as levels increase Material cost       -> if spell requires materials with a gp cost
+    Ritual                  -> if spell is a ritual Scales at higher Levels -> if spell scales as levels increase Material cost           -> if spell requires materials with a gp cost

 ### `Spell Cards`
 Example